drachenwald/dun-in-mara/events/2023/strawberry-raid/index.md

 ## Attendees

-A list of people who have already booked, and given consent for their names to appear will appear here after bookings open: <a href="attending/">Attending</a>
+A list of people who have already booked, and given consent for their names to appear will appear here after bookings open: <a href="attending/" class="btn btn-primary">Attending</a>

 ## Accessibility